mortezakowkabi/jcb-persian-documentation/001-Hello-World-with-Joomla-Component-Builder.md

 3. (Optional) Set as **Home**
 4. **Save & Close**, then view the site.

-You’ll see “Hi there Michael”.
+You'll see "Hi there Michael".

 ---